tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 endmodule
 ```

-The public API of this module may consist of the module declaration, APB
+The public API of this example module consists of the module declaration, APB
 registers, hierarchical paths to sequential elements, and other packaged
 components like helper scripts and design constraints.